Hadronic uncertainties in $B\to K^*\mu^+\mu^-$: a state-of-the-art analysis: Reassessing the reappraisal of long-distance charm loops

 Here, $s_i=0$ indicates that only the perturbative quark-loop contribution $Y(q^2)$ has been included in the amplitudes $A^\lambda_{L,R}(s_i=0)$ while any long-distance contribution as the one calculated in Ref.~\cite{Khodjamirian:2010vf} and included in Ref.~\cite{Descotes-Genon:2015uva} is switched off.

 The coefficients $h_\lambda^{(i)}$ parametrise the $q^2$-expansion of the charm-loop contribution to the various helicity amplitudes, but can also (partially) be mimicked by NP contributions to the Wilson coefficients $C_7$ and $C_9$.
 Note that a NP contribution to $C_7$ would yield a pole at $s=0$ and thus contribute to $h^{(0)}_\lambda$ and higher orders, whereas a NP contribution to $C_9$ would contribute only starting from $h^{(1)}_\lambda$ and higher orders.
 Let us stress that both kinds of NP contributions would also contribute to $h^{(2)}_\lambda$, since they enter the transversity amplitudes as a Wilson coefficient multiplied by a $q^2$-dependent form factor~\footnote{It is thus not correct to state that $h^{(2)}$ and higher coefficients can arise only due to long-distance physics as suggested in Ref.~\cite{Ciuchini:2015qxb,Ciuchini:2016weo}.
 Even though the form factors do not vary strongly with $q^2$, the presence of NP contributions to Wilson coefficients would generate terms corresponding to (small) contributions to higher orders in the polynomial expansion.}.
+Contrary to Refs.~\cite{Ciuchini:2015qxb,Ciuchini:2016weo}, we have set $h_0^{(0)}=0$ in order to avoid an unphysical pole at $q^2=0$ in $A^0_{L,R}$ (which for instance would result in a divergence in $BR(B\to K^*\gamma)$).

 For a proper interpretation of the results obtained in Ref.~\cite{Ciuchini:2015qxb}, it is important to note that the authors study two different hypotheses: \begin{itemize} \item Hypothesis 1: No constraint is imposed on the long-distance charm-loop contribution represented by the coefficients $h_\lambda^{(i)}$, and the results of the LCSR computation in Ref.~\cite{Khodjamirian:2010vf} are not used in the fit.
 Instead, after fitting the functions $h_\lambda(q^2)$ to the $B\to K^*\mu^+\mu^-$ data they are compared with the functions ${\tilde g}_i^{\cal M}$ calculated in Ref.~\cite{Khodjamirian:2010vf}.
 We have checked the relation between the functions $\tilde{g}_i^\mathcal{M}$ and the long-distance charm-loop contributions $h_\lambda$, given by Eq.~(2.7) in Ref.~\cite{Ciuchini:2015qxb} (up to the correction $C_1 \to C_2$ noticed in Ref.~\cite{Ciuchini:2016weo}).
 Rewriting the amplitudes $\mathcal{M}_{1,2,3}$ in Ref.~\cite{Khodjamirian:2010vf} in terms of helicity amplitudes leads to~\footnote{Even though Eq.~(\ref{translation}) is also valid for the imaginary part of the functions, we only consider the real part of the ${\tilde g}_i^{\cal M}$ here, as the authors of Ref.~\cite{Khodjamirian:2010vf} consider these contributions to be real in the region of interest within their approximations.}: